jth55/panacea/README.md

+# Panacea

 Hackathon project for the Sanford Tech Summit 2019

-# Panacea

 A modular Python healthcare framework.
-A cure-all for the woes of healthcare IT.
+A solution for problems in healthcare IT.

 Requirements:
 - python3: `apt install python3 python3-pip python3-dev`